-We’ll be including the latest district news here on this page.
-Be sure to check in often, as we’ll be updating this information frequently.
+Check this page frequently for the latest district news.
+For all news regarding our construction projects, check out our Construction News page.
 For the latest in what is happening in the community outside of our schools, please check out our Community Corner page.

 Welcome, New Bulldogs!